Out With The New, In With The Old: Hygiene

 Using Pee To Remove Stains

 The ammonia in pee truly had so many uses for the discerning ancestor.
-People would soak clothing in old urine to remove stains.
+In addition to all its other applications, people would soak clothing in old urine to remove stains.

 Honey-Covered Servants